davidchesnut/sp-general-docs/docs/how-to-customize-a-field-type-using-client-side-rendering.md

 ---
-title: How to: Customize a field type using client-side rendering ms.prod: SHAREPOINT ms.assetid: 18e32537-d7ed-4fe7-90cf-b6cfab3f85a3
+title: How to Customize a field type using client-side rendering ms.prod: SHAREPOINT ms.assetid: 18e32537-d7ed-4fe7-90cf-b6cfab3f85a3
 ---